Punta della Dogana

 Punta della Dogana is an art museum in one of Venice's old customs buildings, the Dogana da Mar.
-It also refers to the triangular area of Venice where the Grand Canal meets the Giudecca Canal, and its collection of buildings: Santa Maria della Salute, (hence the area is also known as Punta della Salute), the Patriarchal Seminary of Venice, and Dogana da Mar at the triangle's tip.
+It also refers to the triangular area of Venice where the Grand Canal meets the Giudecca Canal, and its collection of buildings: the church of Santa Maria della Salute, (hence the area is also known as Punta della Salute), the Patriarchal Seminary of Venice, and Dogana da Mar at the triangle's tip.

 Geography and history

 Punta della Dogana is located between the Grand and Giudecca Canals at the tip of an island in the Dorsoduro district.
 Adjacent to each other are the Dogana da Mar, Patriarchal Seminary, and Santa Maria della Salute.
 It is diagonal from the Piazza San Marco.

 The point was used for docking and customs as early as the beginning of the 15th century.
 The temporary structures built to store merchandise and customs workers were replaced by the Punta della Dogana, whose construction began in 1677.